shopwp/documentation/docs/php-filter.md

 # PHP Filters

-These PHP filters can be added to your theme's functions.php file to customize the plugin.
+ShopWP comes with a variety of PHP filter hooks can be used to customize the plugin.
+Simply add these to your WordPress theme's functions.php file.

 ### shopwp_products_all_args